-Does Anaemia affect the Baby During Pregnancy?
+Does Anaemia Affect the Baby During Pregnancy?

-According to a research, a mild iron deficiency during your pregnancy does not affect your baby.
+According to research, a mild iron deficiency during your pregnancy does not affect your baby.
 However, if you do not treat the mild iron-deficiency anaemia on time, the condition can get extremely severe during your pregnancy.
 This condition may get worse in the first two trimesters, which are the most important trimesters for your baby’s development.
 If untreated, your baby is at an increased risk of being born at a considerably low weight.
-The most severe case of iron-deficiency anaemia can also cause still birth and newborn death.
-To prevent the anaemic effect on baby’s health, you need to make sure you get regular checkups, consume good amounts of iron and stick to a healthy diet.
+The most severe case of iron-deficiency anaemia can also cause stillbirth and newborn death.
+To prevent the anaemic effect on the baby’s health, you need to make sure you get regular checkups, consume good amounts of iron and stick to a healthy diet.

-Foods Recommended to Increase Iron Content in Pregnant Women?
+Foods Recommended to Increase Iron Content in Pregnant Women

 One of the best ways to ensure you have a healthy and happy pregnancy is by maintaining a balanced diet.
 The food you consume is extremely crucial for your health as well as your baby’s health.
 The consumption of junk food like chips, fatty-rich food or any sort of packaged food can cause problems during your pregnancy.
 Here is how to improve haemoglobin during pregnancy by changing your diet: